 In many cases, the parent who has physical custody of the child during court proceedings, or who is their primary caretaker, may have the advantage in a custody case in the interest of not disrupting the child’s life.

-To begin discussing the details of your case, Contact a Long Island fathers' rights lawyer at our firm for help with your family law matter.
+Begin discussing the details of your case.
+Contact a Long Island fathers' rights lawyer at our firm for help with your family law matter.

 Derrick is extremely professional and meticulous, as well as patient and kind.- Former Client